 Which Does A Better Job At Whitening Teeth, Lightroom Or Photoshop?

-This really comes down to personal preference.
+This comes down to personal preference.
 Both programs have strengths and weaknesses when it comes to tooth whitening.
 For instance, both programs allow you to adjust individual pixels within an image.
 That means you can make fine-tuned changes to specific areas of the photo.

 On the flip side, this flexibility makes it easy to overdo things.
-If you’re looking for something quick and dirty, Photoshop has you covered.
+If you’re looking for something quick and dirty, Photoshop teeth whitening has you covered.
 But if you need precise control, Lightroom gives you much greater precision.